TamtaMayank/Linux/README.md

 This repository now includes:

 - 📅 **Daily and topic-wise logs** of my Linux learning
-- 💻 Commands with **in-depth explanations and practical use cases**
+- 💻 Commands with **in-depth explanations and real-world use cases**
-- 🧠 Notes from courses, labs, and real-world scenarios
+- 🧠 Notes from hands-on experiments and problem-solving
 - 🐚 Shell scripting projects and automation examples
 - ⚙️ System administration, networking, and troubleshooting exercises